Pokerek/user-api/README.md

-# API Server Application Readme
+# User API

-This repository contains an API server application written in TypeScript using Node.js and Express.js.
+This repository contains an User API application written in TypeScript using Node.js and Express.js.
 The application utilizes several packages to enhance its functionality.
+The main feature in this API is CRUD for user.

 ## Installation